Belgium travel destination

 Airport WiFi

-Free high-speed WiFi available at Brussels Airport and major regional airports.
+Free, unlimited high-speed WiFi is available at Brussels (BRU) and Charleroi (CRL) airports.

 Recommended Data